egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/# Chapter 5 Answers.md

 Coveraience is about linear independency on the other hand independency does not have to be linear.
 Any non linear relationship can given as an example.

 y = x**2

+**6.** Suppose that you take 100 random newborn puppies and determine that the average weight is 1 pound with the population standard deviation of 0.12 pounds.
+Assuming the weight of newborn puppies follows a normal distribution, calculate the 95% confidence interval for the average weight of all newborn puppies.

+n = 100 mu = 1 std = 0.12.
+CI = xbar +- z*std/sqrt(n)
+                              = 1 +- 1.96(0.12/sqrt(100)) =  (0.97,1.02)

+A small reminder: 95% confidence interval (0.975 quartile) has a z score of 1.96.

+**7.** Suppose that we examine 100 newborn puppies and the 95% confidence interval for their average weight is pounds.
+Which of the following statements is true?

+* i.
+Given a random newborn puppy, its weight has a 95% chance of being between 0.9 and 1.1 pounds. -> False.
+CI does not tells an expectation about a single sample.
+* ii.
+If we examine another 100 newborn puppies, their mean has a 95% chance of being in that interval. -> True.
+This is the multiple sample varsion of i.
+CI tells that I'm confident that average weight of multiple samples lies within 0.97,1.02 range.
+* iii.
+We're 95% confident that this interval captured the true mean weight. ->True.
+From the definition of Central Limit Theorem.

+**8.** Suppose we have a random variable supported on from which we can draw samples.
+How can we come up with an unbiased estimate of the median of ?

+*****

+**9.** Can correlation be greater than 1?
+Why or why not?
+How to interpret a correlation value of 0.3?

+No it couldn't.
+Correlation coefficient ranges between [-1,1].
+While negative correlation indicating a negative relationship between random variables, positive correlation does the reverse.
+0.3 correlation indicates a weak positive relationship between two random variables.

+**10.** The weight of newborn puppies is roughly symmetric with a mean of 1 pound and a standard deviation of 0.12.
+Your favorite newborn puppy weighs 1.1 pounds.
+* i.
+Calculate your puppy’s z-score (standard score).

+z = (1.1-1)/0.12 = 0.83

+* ii.
+How much does your newborn puppy have to weigh to be in the top 10% in terms of weight?

+From Z-table 1.28 Captures 0.8997 of the population. ~1.1536 pounds

+* iii.
+Suppose the weight of newborn puppies followed a skew distribution.
+Would it still make sense to calculate z-scores?

+No because all the arguments related with CI becomes wrong.